ContractAutomataProject/CATLib_GraphLogicA/README.md

 `python3.X ./CATLogicA.py -experiment 3 -specification railwaySpecification.imgql -imagePath trainExample.png`

-OpenJDK11 or a compatible version is required, python >3 is also required.
+If you are interested in solely reproducing the part of the experiments related to CATLib, OpenJDK11 or a compatible version is required (python is not required).

-If you are interested in solely reproducing the part of the experiments related to CATLib, download the latest jar release, and launch it with:
+Download the latest jar release, and launch it with:

 `java -jar  maze-0.0.2-SNAPSHOT-jar-with-dependencies.jar`